KadeWalsh/YouTube-Downloader/readme.md

-# Simple YouTube video downloader
+# Simple YouTube video downloader built using the [pytube](https://www.pytube.io) module

 ## Can be run via command line arguments, or via Jupyter notebook inputs